 Course numbers may be repeated indefinitely until the required number of semesters has been completed.
-This number varies according to the degree program requirements.
+The student should note carefully note that the applied private lessons number varies according to the degree program requirements.

 Principals and Majors Prerequisite: Permission of Department Head.
 Principals and Majors register for lower division numbers unless they qualify for upper division work.
 This qualification will normally occur after four semesters of study, based on approval of a faculty committee.
-Principals receive two credit hours, and one sixty-minute lesson will be scheduled each week.
+Principals receive two credit hours, and one fifty-minute lesson will be scheduled each week.
 Majors receive four credit hours, and two sixty-minute lessons will be scheduled each week.
 Principals and Majors must attend studio class and student recitals as determined by their instructor.

 Secondary Prerequisite: Permission of Department Head.
 Secondary applied students receive one credit hour each semester and one thirty-minute lesson will be scheduled each week.
 Requirements will be determined by the instructor.
-Secondary applied lessons are available to any student regardless of major, depending on the availability of faculty, but Secondary Applied level credits may not be used to satisfy the Major Applied or Principal Applied requirements.
+Secondary applied lessons are available to any student regardless of major, depending on the availability of faculty.
+Secondary Applied level credits may not be used to satisfy the Major Applied or Principal Applied requirements.

 Credits Secondary 05-1 Principal 0-1-2 Major 0-2-4 Piano Lower Div.
 Upper Div.
 MUSC 1210 MUSC 1220 MUSC 3220 MUSC 1240 MUSC 3240 Organ Lower Div.
 Upper Div.
 MUSC 1310 MUSC 1320 MUSC 3320 MUSC 1340 MUSC 3340 Voice Lower Div.
 Upper Div.
 MUSC 1410 MUSC 1420 MUSC 3420 MUSC 1440 MUSC 3440 Brass Lower Div.
 Upper Div.
 MUSC 1610 MUSC 1620 MUSC 3620 MUSC 1640 MUSC 3640 Woodwinds Lower Div.
 Upper Div.
 MUSC 1910 MUSC 1920 MUSC 3920 MUSC 1940 MUSC 3940 Percussion Lower Div.
-Upper Div.
-MUSC 2310 MUSC 2320 MUSC 4320 MUSC 2340 MUSC 4340 Strings Lower Div.
-Upper Div.
-MUSC 2410 MUSC 2420 MUSC 4420 MUSC 2440 MUSC 4440

-MUSC 3010 Music Analysis 2-0-2 Prerequisites: MUSC 2012 and 2052 or permission of the instructor.
-The application of analytic techniques to the study of musical scores.
-MUSC 3110 Jazz Arranging 2-0-2 Prerequisites: MUSC 2012 and 1171.
-Study of basic techniques of scoring for vocal and instrumental ensembles of jazz-oriented styles.
-MUSC 3150 Counterpoint 3-0-3 Prerequisite: MUSC 2012.
-Analysis and writing of modal and tonal counterpoint.
-MUSC 3160 Computer Applications in Music2-0-2 Prerequisites: MUSC 2012, 1171, or permission of the instructor.
-An introduction to computer application programs that involve the use of MIDI (Musical Instrument Digital Interface).
+MUSC 2310 MUSC 2320 MUSC 2340 point.
+MUSC 3160 Computer Applications in Music 2-0-2 Prerequisites: MUSC 2012, 1171, or permission of the instructor.
+A n introduction to computer application programs that involve the use of MIDI (l Instrument Digital Interface).
 MUSC 3170 Music Composition 1-0-1 Prerequisites: MUSC 2012 and/or permission of the instructor.
-Foundations in music composition employing both traditional and contemporary techniques.
-May be repeated for credit.
-MUSC 3230 Accompanying 1-0-1 Study and performance of piano accompaniments in vocal and instrumental litera- ture with an emphasis on techniques and style.
-May be repeated for credit.
-MUSC 3430 History of Jazz 2-0-2 A comprehensive study of the development of jazz and ragtime from its origins through present day.
-Emphasis on evaluation of stylistic trends and techniques.
-Open to both music and non-music majors.
+Four idations in music composition employing both traditional and contemporary tech May be repeated for credit.
+MUSC 3230 Accompanying 1-0-1 Study and performance of piano accompaniments in vocal and instrume erature with an emphasis on techniques and style.
+May be repeated for or MUSC 3430 History of Jazz 2-0-2 A comprehensive study of the development of jazz and ragtime from its through present day.
+Emphasis on evaluation of stylistic trends and tech Open to both music and non-music majors. iiiques.
 MUSC 3500 Band Literature 1-0-1 Prerequisite: MUSC 1100.
-Study of styles and eras of band literature appropriate for a variety of ensembles.
-MUSC 3510 Choral Literature 1-0-1 Prerequisite: MUSC 1100.
+Study of styles and eras of band literature at ate for a variety of ensembles. ppropri- MUSC 3510 Choral Literature 1-0-1 Prerequisite: MUSC 1100.
 Study of styles and eras of choral literature appropriate for a variety of ensembles.
-MUSC 3520 Symphonic Literature 1-0-1 Prereqisite: MUSC 1100.
-Study of styles and eras of symphonic literature appropriate for a variety of ensembles.
+1.0.1 MUSC 3520 Symphonic Literature 1-0-1 Prereqisite: MUSC 1100.
+Study of styles and eras of symphonic litera ture appropriate for a variety of ensembles.
 MUSC 3530 Woodwind Ensemble Literature 1-0-1 Prerequisite: MUSC 1100.
-Study of styles and eras of woodwind ensemble literature appropriate for a variety of ensembles.
+Study of styles and eras of woodwind er isemble literature appropriate for a variety of ensembles.
 MUSC 3540 Solo Woodwind Literature 1-0-1 Prerequisite: MUSC 1100.
-Study of styles and eras of solo woodwind literature.
-MUSC 3650 Conducting 2-0-2 Prerequisites: MUSC 2012 and 2052 or permission of the instructor.
-Techniques of choral and instrumental conducting.
-MUSC 3810 Chamber Singers 0-2-1 A select ensemble emphasizing choral and vocal chamber music repertoire.
-Se lection by audition only.
+Study of styles and eras of solo woodwind lit erature.